 ARTICLE 18 - MEALS AND REFRESHMENT BREAKS

-18.1 Where an employee is continually employed for more than two (2) hours beyond the normal quitting time of his shift, he shall be provided with a hot meal where practicable and allowed time at straight time rates of pay to eat, and this formula shall apply for each additional four (4) hours of work thereafter.
+18.1 Where an employee is continually employed for more than two (2) hours beyond the normal quitting time of their shift, they shall be provided with a hot meal where practicable and allowed time at straight time rates of pay to eat, and this formula shall apply for each additional four (4) hours of work thereafter.

 18.2 It is agreed that all employees of the Employer will be permitted time in each one-half (1/2) of their respective shifts to drink coffee, or like refreshments, on the job, during regular working hours and shift work.
-The time of these breaks is to be determined by the project superintendent or job foreman.
+The time of these breaks is to be determined by the project superintendent or job foreperson.

 ARTICLE 19 - REPORTING ALLOWANCE

-19.1 An employee who reports for work as usual and who, through circumstances beyond his control, cannot complete the day’s work, shall be paid for eight (8) hours (or as set out in the appropriate Schedule attached hereto).
-However, he shall remain at work on maintenance of his machine or other equipment coming within his craft, unless released by the Foreman.
+19.1 An employee who reports for work as usual and who, through circumstances beyond their control, cannot complete the day’s work, shall be paid for eight (8) hours (or as set out in the appropriate Schedule attached hereto).
+However, they shall remain at work on maintenance of their machine or other equipment coming within their craft, unless released by the Foreperson.

 ARTICLE 20 - RECALL AND PREMIUM TIME CALL-OUT

-20.1 When an employee is recalled to work after completion of his normal day’s work, Monday to Friday inclusive, he shall be paid a minimum of three (3) hours’ pay at the applicable premium rate.
+20.1 When an employee is recalled to work after completion of their normal day’s work, Monday to Friday inclusive, they shall be paid a minimum of three (3) hours’ pay at the applicable premium rate.

-20.2 When an employee is required to report for work on a Saturday, Sunday or Holiday, he shall be paid a minimum of four (4) hours at the applicable premium rate.
-In the event an employee is recalled to work on a Saturday, Sunday or Holiday, he shall be paid a minimum of a further four (4) hours at the applicable premium rate.
+20.2 When an employee is required to report for work on a Saturday, Sunday or Holiday, they shall be paid a minimum of four (4) hours at the applicable premium rate.
+In the event an employee is recalled to work on a Saturday, Sunday or Holiday, the employee shall be paid a minimum of a further four (4) hours at the applicable premium rate.

 ARTICLE 21 - COMMUTING, INITIAL TRAVEL AND LIVING ALLOWANCE